10 Improved Marijuana Detox Tips to Help Your Recovery

 Your friends and family—those who don’t misuse substances themselves—can be a great source of support throughout your recovery, and they are probably eager to help in any way they can.

-If you have friends or family members who are always causing drama, upsetting you or draining your energy, stop seeing them—at least for awhile.
-If the drama queen happens to be your husband or girlfriend or child, and you can’t just stop seeing them, try to work through conflicts and communication issues together in family therapy.
+If you have friends or family members who are always causing drama, upsetting you or draining your energy, stop seeing them—at least for a while.
+If the person happens to be your spouse, child, or significant other and you can’t just stop seeing them, try to work through conflicts and communication issues together in family therapy.
 You may discover ways that you have been unintentionally triggering your loved one’s overdramatic behavior.

 4. Engage with counseling and other forms of therapy.

 Be open to the various treatments available to you in your program.
-Counseling can not only help you work through past traumas and uncover mental health issues that need attention, it can also teach you practical behavioral techniques to counteract dangerous behaviors.
+Counseling can help you work through past traumas and uncover mental health issues that need attention.
+It can also teach you practical behavioral techniques to counteract dangerous behaviors.

 You’ll never be able to avoid all the drama and stress that life has to offer.
-You need to learn how to deal with it, to make sure you don’t turn to marijuana to relax.
-Try mindfulness, yoga, meditation, deep breathing, regular exercise—even jumping up and down or shouting can help you expend negative energy and reset your stress levels.
+You must learn how to deal with it in healthy ways to make sure you don’t turn to marijuana to relax.
+Try mindfulness, yoga, meditation, deep breathing, and regular exercise.
+Even jumping up and down or shouting can help you expend negative energy and reset your stress levels.

 5. Throw out the triggers.

 Before you go into treatment, toss out all the drugs and alcohol, and everything you own that is associated with marijuana.
-Your rolling papers, bowl, bong, lighters, accessories—anything that could trigger you to use again has to go.
+This includes all of the supplies you use to smoke the drug.
 If you can’t do this before treatment, ask a friend or a family member to help you do it when you return home.
-You’ll want support, and a watchful eye, to see you safely through the task.
+You’ll want support and a watchful eye to see you safely through the task.

 Throwing out the triggers also includes avoiding triggering people and places.
 The places where you used to hang out and smoke with friends, and the friends you used to smoke with, are not safe for you early on in recovery.
 Over time, you may be able to hang out with friends who use marijuana if you choose a drug-free activity like seeing a movie, but you may not.
 Be honest with yourself about how certain people and places make you feel, and put your own health ahead of concerns about loyalty or convenience.